Some parts of this page may be machine-translated.

 • Blog

-The advancement of deep learning has led to the utilization of IT and AI in various businesses.
+The advancement of deep learning is promoting the use of IT and AI in various businesses.
 The medical and pharmaceutical industries are no exception.

-For example, in the medical field, technologies such as image diagnosis support and patient-oriented chatbots using IT and AI are starting to be utilized.
-There are various challenges in the medical field, such as the increasing medical expenses due to the declining birthrate and aging population, and the working environment of doctors.
-To address these challenges, the use of AI is gaining attention.
+For example, in the medical field, IT and AI technologies such as image diagnosis support and interactive chatbots for patients are beginning to be utilized.
+The medical field faces various challenges, including rising medical costs due to a declining birthrate and aging population, as well as the working conditions of doctors.
+The use of AI is gaining attention as a solution to these challenges.

-Is IT and AI also being utilized in the translation field of pharmaceuticals and clinical trials?
+So, is the use of IT and AI advancing in the field of pharmaceutical and clinical trial translations as well?

-In this blog, we will discuss the current state and solutions to the challenges of clinical trial translation.
+In this blog, we will explore the current state of clinical trial translation and potential solutions to the challenges faced.

 Table of Contents

-In the pharmaceutical industry, simultaneous development of drugs is being conducted.
-Therefore, with the increase in development speed, there is a demand for translating large amounts of documents in a short period of time.
+In the pharmaceutical industry, global simultaneous development of drugs is taking place.
+Therefore, with the acceleration of development, there is a demand for the translation of large volumes of documents within short deadlines.

-On the other hand, the survey from this magazine also reveals that the use of IT/AI in translation work has not yet become widespread.
+On the other hand, the survey from the magazine indicates that the use of IT/AI in translation work is not widespread.

-For example, about 62% of translation companies that do not utilize computer-assisted translation (CAT) tools such as SDL Trados or Phrase TMS, and about 43% of companies that do not use machine translation (MT).
+For example, about 62% of translation companies do not utilize translation work support tools (CAT tools) such as SDL Trados or Phrase TMS, and about 43% of companies do not use machine translation (MT).

-In the translation field of manufacturing and IT-related industries, the use of CAT tools and MT is becoming more common, but it does not seem to be established yet in clinical trial translation.
+In the manufacturing and IT-related translation fields, the use of CAT tools and MT has become common, but it seems that it has not yet taken hold in clinical trial translation.

 2. Three major benefits of utilizing CAT tools such as Trados and Phrase TMS

-By the way, what benefits do translation professionals gain from using CAT tools?
+By the way, what benefits do CAT tools bring to translators?
 Here, we will introduce three advantages of implementing CAT tools.

-1. You can save the translation result as "assets (TM)".
+1. You can save the results of the translation as "assets (TM)"

-When translating on a Word file, there is the advantage of being able to proceed with the translation while being conscious of the overall flow and layout.
-Additionally, there is no need to learn any special operations.
+Translating in a Word file has the advantage of allowing you to proceed with the translation while being aware of the overall flow and layout.
+Additionally, there is no need to remember any special operations.

-To copy and paste, you need to open a past file, move to the corresponding location, and copy.
-However, if you open the wrong file or make a pasting mistake during this operation, it can lead to loss of time and decrease in quality.
+To copy and paste, you need to open the previous file, navigate to the relevant section, and copy it.
+However, if you open the wrong file or make a mistake while pasting during this operation, it can lead to a loss of time and a decrease in quality.

-There is a way to "monetize" the translated content and easily reuse it in future projects.
-It is called "Translation Memory (TM)".
+There is a way to "asset" the translated content so that it can be easily reused in future projects.
+That is "Translation Memory (TM)".

 Assets

-When using CAT tools to progress with translation, the translated results are registered in the database in pairs.
-When translating a file containing similar content in another project, the same or similar sentences are compared with the database and the translated text is automatically inserted.
-This allows for a reduction in work time and mistakes, as there is no need for copy and paste.
-Additionally, by reusing past translations with TM, there are benefits such as improving quality by achieving consistency in wording and reducing inconsistency in translation.
+When you proceed with translation using CAT tools, the translation results are registered in pairs in the database.
+If you translate a file containing similar content in another project, identical or similar sentences will be matched against the database, and the translated text will be automatically inserted.
+This eliminates the need for copy and paste, allowing for reduced work time and fewer mistakes.
+Additionally, by reusing past translations with TM, there are benefits that lead to quality improvements such as "consistency in phrasing" and "reduction of inconsistencies in translation."

-If you do not provide past translation files at the time of the request, the translation may progress in a completely different way from the previous time, and the consistency between files may be lost.
+If you do not provide past translation files at the time of the request, it is possible that the translation will proceed in a completely different manner than before, leading to inconsistencies between the files.

-Even if the translation is accurate, if the way of translating or the choice of words is different from the previous translation, the client may think that there is a variation in quality.
+Even if the translation is accurate, if the way it is translated or the choice of words differs from the previous translation, the client may perceive it as having "variability in quality."

 Teamwork

-It is useful to share TMs in companies and organizations in situations like this.
-By checking past translations with TMs, it can serve as a reference when choosing translation methods and terms to use.
+In such cases, it is useful to share TM within companies and organizations.
+By checking past translations in the TM, it serves as a reference when choosing how to translate and which terms to use.
 This helps maintain consistency in translations.

-In the translation field, there are often specific terms that should be used depending on the document, and these terms are compiled into a "glossary".
+In the field of translation, it is often the case that specific terminology is determined for each document, and these terms are compiled in the form of a "glossary."
 Depending on the type of project, multiple glossaries may be used.

-Therefore, if you want to look up a term while translating a Word file, you need to open Excel.
-After looking it up in Excel, return to Word and continue translating.
-If another term comes up that you want to look up, open Excel again.
-That's how we work with multiple applications during the translation process.
+Therefore, when I want to look up a certain term while translating a Word file, I need to open Excel.
+After checking in Excel, I return to Word to continue the translation.
+If another term comes up that I want to look up, I open Excel again.
+Yes, during the translation process, I am switching back and forth between multiple applications.

 Glossary

-You can display a glossary next to the translation editing screen by using CAT tools.
+Using CAT tools, you can display a glossary right next to the translation editing screen.

-In addition, the terms included in the selected sentence will be automatically detected, so there is no need to search for each one individually.
+Furthermore, the terms included in the selected sentence are automatically detected, so there is no need to search for each one individually.

-So far, we have explained the reasons why using CAT tools to progress with translations and registering the results in a TM can lead to increased efficiency and improved translation quality.
+So far, I have explained the reasons why advancing translation with CAT tools and registering the translation results in the TM can achieve efficiency in the translation process and improve translation quality.

-By simply introducing CAT tools, it is possible to streamline translation work.
-However, by also utilizing MT, further efficiency can be achieved.
+Implementing CAT tools alone can improve translation efficiency, but by also utilizing MT, further efficiency can be achieved.

-For example, sentences that have been translated in the past are automatically inserted from TM, and sentences that have not been translated before are automatically translated by MT, reducing the input workload significantly.
-By correcting the automatically translated text and registering it in TM, it can be utilized in future translations.
+For example, sentences that have been translated in the past will have their translations automatically inserted from the TM, while sentences that have never been translated before will be automatically translated by the MT, significantly reducing the effort required for input.
+By correcting the automatically translated text and registering it in the TM, that translation can be utilized in future translations.

 Introduction to MTrans for Phrase TMS